Luno33/kubefn/README.md

 Save time writing your Kubernetes microservices, coding only what truly matters.

+> This project is still in alpha, please be patient :)

 ## Prerequisites

 - An already installed and configured Kubernetes cluster